martyn/GPT-Echo/README.md

 # GPT-Echo

-GPT-Echo is an open source research which uses pretrained GPT models to generate embeddings which are fed into an echo state network (ESN).
+GPT-Echo is open source research which uses pretrained GPT models to generate embeddings that are then fed into an echo state network (ESN) for memory.

 The ESN acts as a contextualizer, preserving semantic information from the GPT embeddings to aid downstream tasks. (thanks GPT4)

-The only trainable layer is the readout layer.
+The only trainable layer is the readout layer which makes training costs potentially comparable to a fine-tune.

-It is then trained on target tasks.
 Currently only text generation is supported.

-A chatbot example is included.
+## Chatbot

+[ Add screenshot ]

+The chatbot interface.

 ## Installation

 Download this repo.

 `pip3 install -r requirements.txt`

 ## Running the chatbot